 Explicit/manual | Programmatic control and machine-readable failure diagnostics |

-If your workflow depends on guaranteed freshness before analysis, prefer explicit codegraph_watch update over waiting for background hooks.
+If your workflow depends on guaranteed freshness before analysis, prefer explicit codegraph_watch update or dogfood status over any legacy background automation.

 Method deduplication¶